DynomiteWaffle/EPPS/README.md

 # EPPS

-A pixel pallet shader for ebitengin
+A pixel palette shader for ebitengin

 Idea from aarthificial
 [Their video](https://youtu.be/HsOKwUwL1bE?si=tB7XNCZi2-5Dn4Yv)

 # How to use

-in the draw rect shader options images must be added in order\
+in DrawRectShaderOptions images must be added in order\
-&nbsp; image 0 is the pallet\
+&nbsp; image 0 is the palette\
 &nbsp; image 1 is the sprite